digital-work-lab/handbook/index.md

 # The handbook

-The goal of the internal handbook is to document our processes related to research, teaching, and administration.
+The goal of the internal handbook is to document our processes related to

+- Lab management (section 10)
+- Research (section 20)
+- Teaching (section 30)
+- Funding (section 40)
+- Service (section 50)

 Each section has a unique number, which helps us to organize handbook documents and files on our shared [data store](docs/lab_basics/10_processes/10.05.systems-overview.html#nextcloud).
 For example, theses are in section [30.40](docs/teaching/30_processes/30.40.theses.html).

 ## Contributing